assilassilkerr-boop/AssilOS-1.2/README.md

 # AssilOS 1.2
-AssilOS 1.2 is 16-bit OS that based on AtieDOS by AtieP.
+AssilOS 1.2 is 16-bit OS that based on AtieDOS.

 ## Screenshot
 ![AssilOS 1.2 on virtualbox](SCREENSHOT.PNG)